Key Takeaways

 Adoption of Eco-Friendly Refrigerants

 Switching to less hazardous refrigerants is an important step in making air conditioning more environmentally friendly.
-Commonly used refrigerants, known as HFCs, have a high Global Warming Potential (GWP).
+Common refrigerants, known as HFCs, have high Global Warming Potential (GWP).
 Mehdi Khachani, CEO of Sunny Bliss Plumbing & Air Conditioning, says, “Traditional air conditioning systems, which rely on high-GWP refrigerants, contribute significantly to greenhouse gas emissions.”

-A newer variant, R-32, is gaining popularity because it works really well and has a considerably lower GWP.
+A newer variant, R-32, is gaining popularity because it performs well and has a significantly lower GWP.
 This means it is better at cooling while consuming approximately 10% less electricity than previous refrigerants such as R-22.
-Furthermore, R-32 has a lower GWP, about one-third of the most common refrigerants, making it a more environmentally friendly option.
+Furthermore, R-32 has a lower GWP, about one-third of that of the most common refrigerants, making it a more environmentally friendly option.

 The US Environmental Protection Agency (EPA) has mandated that by January 1, 2025, all new residential and light commercial air conditioners and heat pumps utilize A2L-family refrigerants such as R-32.
 “Transitioning to these green technologies on a larger scale could make a substantial difference in reducing global carbon emissions,” Khachani adds.